-For 2.4 million years – about 84,000 generations — the human body has evolved into an optimized machine that exists for one simple, all-consuming dual purpose: survive and reproduce.
+For 2.4 million years – about 84,000 generations – the human body has evolved into an optimized machine, with significant genetic potential, that exists for one simple, all-consuming dual purpose: survive and reproduce.

 Survival requires oxygen, water, food, and sleep – in that order.
 For about the first 83,992 generations, the process of eating was extremely difficult.
 To compensate for the challenges they faced, human bodies developed both externally and internally.
 Every neuron that fires in the brain, every neurotransmitter and hormone released, and every impulse behind every heartbeat has been intended, for millennia, to ensure that humans are living the life of an extremely focused, resilient, and capable eater.